Chapter 8: The Shadows in the VIP Zone

 Today, my heart feels heavy.
 Sometimes I wonder—has "safety" just become a word in the dictionary for people like us?
-Today, I had to walk through that same lane again, where darkness and silence felt like they were stalking me.
+Today, I had to walk through that same lane again, where the darkness and silence felt like they were actively stalking me.

 I hope, someday, someone will actually listen.

 Despite all the struggles, I refuse to give up on my city.
 I hold a deep, unwavering hope that we will evolve beyond these issues.
 I truly believe that with the right actions and better laws, our city will develop into a place that is not just modern in infrastructure, but also safe and respectful in spirit.
-I dream of a city that grows every day, ensuring that every citizen can walk freely and proudly in the light.
+I dream of a city that grows every day, ensuring that every single citizen can walk freely and proudly in the light.

 Comments